HeisensOppings/LearnOpengl_Mingw/README.md

 - Put the build\lib\libassimp.dll.a file into lib/ directory
 - Put the build\bin\libassimp-5.dll file into the same directory as the executable file(exe)

-###### Loading Modes
+###### Loading MMD models

-- Assimp uses models in OBJ format.
-If the downloaded model is in PMX or other formats, you can import the model using the blender mmd_tools plugin [Download](https://github.com/powroupi/blender_mmd_tools) , and then export it as an OBJ format file.
-Remember to modify the texture file name in the MTL file.
+- For mmd models such as pmx format, it seems that assimp can only load tex textures(albedo/diffuse), corresponding to aiTextureType_DIFFUSE, and cannot load sph/spa toon textures of mmd models, but we can convert them to obj models and manually configure the mtl file load the texture, use blender to import the [Download](https://github.com/powroupi/blender_mmd_tools), and then export it as an OBJ format file.

 ```
 # example of mtl file